 Definitely not.
 There are enough existing structures and parking lots to provide a large percentage of our needs.
 Sonoma Clean Power also purchases geothermal power from the Geysers facility, a technology that makes power by pumping treated wastewater from Sonoma County into the ground where hot rocks heat the water to make steam and run turbines.
-Ground-mounted solar systems may also be constructed, but they will be subject to all of the usual environmental compliance reviews, which will ensure that impacts are identified and mitigated to the extent feasible.
+Ground-mounted solar systems may also be constructed, but they will be subject to all of the normal environmental compliance reviews.

-We’re starting with a small amount of renewable energy credits and transitioning away from them quickly.
+We started with a small amount of unbundled renewable energy credits as a way to get more renewable energy at a low cost, but we are already transitioning away from them.
 “RECs” are a way of paying a remote renewable energy producer to support renewable power, and are allowed for use in California as a way of using more renewable energy.
-However, RECs are not effective at supporting our local economy and probably have a limited benefit for supporting the construction of new renewable resources.
+However, RECs are not effective at supporting our local economy and have a limited benefit for supporting the construction of new renewable resources.
 For this reason, Sonoma Clean Power will work to invest in local resources over time while keeping our default service competitively priced.
-We’ve got a great start buying locally with a 10 MW long-term contract for local geothermal power from the Geysers facility and building 30 MW of new solar power in California.

 Since the Geysers geothermal facility makes a lot of power and is close by, it seems reasonable to assume that all of our power comes from that clean resource.
 But it turns out that just living near a clean power plant isn’t enough.